Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Change how work enters, concentrates, and moves through the organization.

-3. Reset and deploy
+3. Develop, reset, and deploy

 Where the cost concentrates